miroculus/lambda-awsCostReporter/README.md

 - Set the [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/) to call the function on the desired period of time
 - You are all set

-## How to get your code into Lambda

-- Just push to master, Jenkins will take care of the rest

 ## Neccesary envars

 `SLACK_URL`: This is the Slack URL that will be used to make the post to.
 Format  `https://hooks.slack.com/services/<hash>/<hash>/<hash>`